-The Skullcandy Hesh 2 are sub-par headphones with a poor audio reproduction.
+The Skullcandy Hesh 2 are mediocre-at-best headphones with a poor audio reproduction.
 Their all-plastic design doesn't feel sturdy, and they're a bit cumbersome.
-They don't block a lot of ambient noise, and the odd ear cup size gets uncomfortable.
-On the upside, they're wireless and relatively lightweight.
+They also don't block a lot of ambient noise, and the odd ear cup size gets uncomfortable.
+On the upside, they're wireless, lightweight and relatively affordable.

 - Lightweight over-ear headphones.